xinihe/stock_ambiguity_analysis/code/ProbVar/intro.md

 * Learn how to compute ambiguity using the variance of probability distributions.
 * Apply the method to financial return data using Python.

-## **Prerequisites**

-* Basic knowledge of Python programming.
-* Familiarity with pandas and numpy libraries.
-* Understanding of financial return calculations.

 ## **Step-by-Step Guide**

 ### **1. Data Preparation**